ericstolly/cipher/chapters/chapter-1-original-infection.md

     end)
 ```

-The final mapped code continuously calls an HTTP request to an endpoint that is provided to paid users.
+The final mapped code continuously makes an HTTP request to an endpoint that is provided to paid users by Cipher-Panel.
 This endpoint can't be accessed normally as they have Cloudflare page rules set up to only accept the User-Agent that FiveM makes HTTP requests with (FXServer/PerformHttpRequest).
 The responseBody field returns the body from the endpoint that contains lua code for the next step of this fuck fest.

 [(Chapter 2 (What's obfuscation anyways?)](https://github.com/ericstolly/)